 Your baby was a champion eater and ate just about anything that was placed in front of her.
-And then she turned two.
+And then she became a toddler.
 Does this sound familiar?
 If so, read on!

 When our children aren’t eating well, it’s easy to blame ourselves or the child.
 However, it’s really important that we consider and understand the children’s developmental stages.
 The biggest change that happens during the second year is the drastic slowing down of growth.